 Internal Extra Service: For UAlbany employees performing extra service at UAlbany (State payroll), please use form UP-8A.
 All required signatures must be obtained on this form through regular approval channels, prior to commencing extra service assignment.
 NOTE: as of November 2015, an HRM-3 is no longer required for this internal extra service.

 Extra Service/Dual Employment: A complete HRM-2 packet and Dual Employment Form AC 1588 form is required for employees of another State agency or state operated campus within the SUNY System (Hudson Valley Community College and Schenectady Community College are not state operated campuses) performing extra service at UAlbany (State payroll).
 Please indicate in the remarks section of the HRM-2 that the appointment is extra service.

 The AC 1588 must also be completed for all UAlbany employees who will be working at another state agency.

 IMPORTANT – CHANGE OF POLICY:

-Upon receipt of the above forms, with all of the required signatures, the Office of Human Resources will prepare a letter.
-(Vouchers will be sent to the employee if required.
-The Extra Service voucher serves as a time sheet to report actual dates and times worked.
+Upon receipt of the approved HRM-2 and AC 1588, the Office of Human Resources will send a confirmation letter, with vouchers, to the employee.
 To ensure payment, the voucher must be completed and signed by the employee performing the service and submitted to the Office of Human Resources for payment.
-Vouchers must be submitted according to the due date listed on the Main Payroll Schedule.)
+Vouchers must be submitted according to the due date listed on the Main Payroll Schedule.

 If you require further assistance, please call 437-4700.